OC logo

 Scholarly/Academic Journals are intended for scholars, researchers, and practitioners in a particular field.
 While college students can learn from journal articles the primary audience has a high level of expertise and familiarity with specialized vocabulary.
 When using Scholarly/Academic Journals, you should watch for and consider that:

-• Terminology and/or data may be difficult for novices to interpret
+• Terminology and/or data may be difficult for novices to interpret, allow yourself time to process and ask a librarian for help.

 Books